PerthAerospaceStudentTeam/Functional_Flight_Storage/usage/testing/README.md

 It was found that on the STM32, the FMC NAND Driver can be used for the MT29F2G08ABAEAWP chip

+## Custom Driver for the W25N01GVSFIG
+Whilst the [`SPI Memory`](https://github.com/Marzogh/SPIMemory) did have good support for the chips, it did not support many of the commands for the W25N01GVSFIG.
+A custom driver was written in Rust (mainly because I wasn't really thinking and wanted to try something new)

 # Test Suite

 #### Test Zero - Connection Evaluation